Services

 Fix Duplicate URLs, Redirects and Canonical Problems in Next.js

-Use this page when one page is reachable on multiple URLs, redirect rules keep changing, or canonical signals no longer match the live route policy.
+Duplicate URL problems usually show up as one page reachable in several ways, redirect rules that keep changing, or canonical signals that no longer match the live route policy.

 Fix duplicate URLs, bad redirects, and canonical mistakes before search engines and users keep landing on conflicting versions of the same page.